Next Available Track: Spring 2019

 - Examine approaches for planting multi-ethnic churches.

-Year One: Understanding Church Growth and Multiplication (McIntosh & Hunter)
+Year One: Understanding Church Growth and Multiplication (McIntosh, McMahan & Hunter)

 Since the best ministry flows out of sound theology, your first week will be spent learning what the Bible says about growing and multiplying churches.
 The second week will help you understand the culture in which you minister and the leadership challenges of helping your church grow.

-Year Two: How to Build and Rebuild a Church (McIntosh)
+Year Two: How to Build and Rebuild a Church (McIntosh & McMahan)

-In this residency you will explore and evaluate 'cutting edge' church planting strategies designed to create a thriving church.
+In this residency you will explore and evaluate 'cutting edge' church planting strategies designed to create thriving churches.
 You will also discover how churches that have experienced significant decline can find new life and a wonderful future.

-Year Three: Growing Ministries in the 'New World' (McIntosh & Van Engen)
+Year Three: Growing Ministries in the 'New World' (McIntosh, McMahan & Van Engen)

-Dr. Gary McIntosh is the Professor of Christian Ministry and Leadership at Talbot School of Theology.
+Dr. Gary McIntosh is Professor of Christian Ministry and Leadership at Talbot School of Theology.